genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/02_basics.md

 ## Adding validation

 So far, we have provided an `onCommit`block in our `eventHandler`.
-This is where the active instructions are usually database changes.
+This is where the active instructions are; these are usually database changes.

 If you want to provide some validation before the action, you need to have an `onValidate` block before the `onCommit`.
 The last value of the code block must always be the return message type.